michelediss/swell-scales/README.md

 ```

 ### Configuration Parameters
-- **colorConfig:** this section controls the base color for generating the color scheme.
+**colorConfig:** this section controls the base color for generating the color scheme.
-- - **input:** the primary color in HEX format (e.g., "#FF813D").
+- **input:** the primary color in HEX format (e.g., "#FF813D").
-- - **method:** the algorithm used to generate the color scheme, such as complementary, split, or triadic.
+- **method:** the algorithm used to generate the color scheme, such as complementary, split, or triadic.

-- **fontPairingConfig:** this section specifies the font pairing to be used.
+**fontPairingConfig:** this section specifies the font pairing to be used.
-- - **chosenPair:** the selected font pairing file (e.g., "4-Lora_+_Roboto.json") from the pairing-list/ directory.
+- **chosenPair:** the selected font pairing file (e.g., "4-Lora_+_Roboto.json") from the pairing-list/ directory.

-- **typographyScaleConfig:** This section defines the typography scaling.
+**typographyScaleConfig:** This section defines the typography scaling.
-- - **responsiveBaseFontSize:**
-- - - **baseSize:** the base font size in pixels (e.g., 16px).
+- **baseSize:** the base font size in pixels (e.g., 16px).
-- - - **incrementFactor:** the scaling factor that adjusts font size across different screen sizes, ensuring responsive typography.
+- **incrementFactor:** the scaling factor that adjusts font size across different screen sizes, ensuring responsive typography.
-- - **customFontSizeScale:**
-- - - **r:** the ratio used to scale font sizes exponentially, creating a consistent visual hierarchy.
+- **r:** the ratio used to scale font sizes exponentially, creating a consistent visual hierarchy.
 Customizing Color Scales

-While you can automatically generate color scales using the colorConfig in input.json, you can also manually define color scales by editing the src/swell-scales/color-generator/color-scheme.json file.
+While you can automatically generate color scales using the colorConfig in input.json, you can also manually define color scales by editing the **src/swell-scales/color-generator/color-scheme.json** file.
 This file allows you to specify exact colors for primary, secondary, and gray scales, giving you full control over your color palette:

 ```
 {